odiminox/abandon-game/README.md

 8. Set the parameter to "{output_directory}/{name}.bsp"

 To test your map, load Quake, open the console and type "map {map_name}" (you don't need to include the .bsp on the end)

+## Resources
+If in doubt, check the Quake Wiki: https://quakewiki.org/wiki/Main_Page